Police: Suspect stole $45,000 check written by Kan. school district - NewsBreak

 JUNCTION CITY (KSNT) – Law enforcement is searching for three missing children after they were allegedly abducted by their mother late last year.
 The Junction City Police Department reports that Rosie, Camden and Genevieve Peterson were abducted by their mother, Jeana Foley, on Dec.
 21, 2022.
 A felony warrant for custodial interference was issued for […]

-Following is recent booking activity for the Saline County Jail, as provided by law enforcement.
-Photos, if provided, are courtesy of Saline County Jail.
+Following is recent booking activity for the Dickinson County Jail, as provided by law enforcement.
+Photos, if provided, are courtesy of Dickinson County Jail.
 All persons are considered innocent until proven guilty in a court of law.
-NAME: Alexander, September Odessa Simplicity; 22; No city listed.
-CHARGES REQUESTED:.
-Violation of...
+NAME: MANNING, TROY DON; 35; Salina.
+CHARGES REQUESTED: Failure to appear.
+NAME: MOLONEY,...

 2 Kansas women dead in head-on crash